Milutin Milanković: Planet's insolation

 Théorie mathématique des phénomènes thermiques produits par la radiation solaire.

 His wife went to Vienna to talk to Emanuel Czuber, who was his mentor and a good friend.
 Through his social connections, Professor Czuber arranged Milanković's release from prison and permission to spend his captivity in Budapest with the right to work.
 After six months spent in the prison camp, Milanković was released on 24 December 1914.

 Immediately after arriving in Budapest, Milanković met the Director of the Library of the Hungarian Academy of Science, Kálmán Szily who, as a mathematician, eagerly accepted Milanković and enabled him to work undisturbed in the Academy's library and the Central Meteorological Institute.
 Milanković spent four years in Budapest, almost the entire war.
-His was only restricted not to leave town and to report to police office once a week.
+He was not allowed to leave town, and had to report to the police office once a week.
 In 1915, Milanković's son Vasilije-Vasko was born in Budapest.
 He used mathematical methods to study the current climate of inner planets of the solar system.

 He shared the general opinion at the time that Mars and Venus contained water on their surface.
-This was logical thinking, since Earth has water, Mars has polar cap, and Venus has white clouds that associate on the water vapor.
+This was logical thinking, since Earth has water, Mars has a polar cap, and Venus has white clouds that associate on the water vapor.
 This significantly influenced his calculations for the basic thermal climate characteristics of these two planets.
 In 1916 he published a paper entitled "Investigation of the climate of the planet Mars".
 He knew the size of Mars and its distance from the Sun, but also that it has a similar rotation speed and axis orientation as Earth.
 Milanković calculated that the average temperature in the lower layers the atmosphere on Mars is -45 C and the average surface temperature is -17 C. Also, he concluded that: "This large temperature difference between the ground and lower layers of the atmosphere is not unexpected.
 Great transparency for solar radiation makes that is the climate of Mars very similar to altitudes climate of our Earth."
 In any case, Milanković's work suggested that Mars has a harsh climate, and calmed mounting enthusiasm concerning the prospect of discovering the presence of liquid water on the surface of Mars.
 He discussed the possibility of life on Mars and was skeptical that it could have complex life forms as well and vegetation.
 In addition to considering Mars, he dealt with the climatic conditions prevailing on Venus and Mercury.